-Beginning January 22, 2018, there will be new requirements when it comes to what type of ID you need when traveling by air—both domestically and outside the U.S. This is due to the REAL ID Act, implemented by the Department of Homeland Security (DHS).
-You will now be expected to apply for a passport when flying out of certain states, so if you don't yet have one, now is the time to do so.
+In 2018, new requirements were put into place for the type of ID you need when traveling by air, both domestically and outside the U.S. This is due to the REAL ID Act, implemented by the Department of Homeland Security (DHS).
+One of the changes you can expect is that residents of some states will need a passport when flying domestically.
+For details on these and other new U.S. ID rules, read on.

 Since November 2016, you are no longer allowed to wear eyeglasses in your passport photo, unless it's for medical reasons.
 If that's the case, you'll need to get a note from your doctor and submit that with your passport application.
-In the last 12 months, the State Department has begun refusing thousands of passport applications due to the poor quality of passport photos, so do make sure that yours abide by all of the rules in order to be approved on the first try.
+More recently, the State Department has begun refusing thousands of passport applications due to the poor quality of passport photos, so do make sure that yours abide by all of the rules in order to be approved on the first try.

 The newly designed passport has a protective coating on the outer blue cover, which acts to protect it against water damage and more.
 The book is then less likely to warp or bend.
 It also contains fewer pages than previous U.S. passports, which is disappointing for the frequent travelers among us.

 The lower page count is particularly problematic because, since January 1, 2016, Americans can no longer add extra pages to their passport.
 Instead, you will have to apply for a new passport whenever your current one is full.
 Unfortunately, new passports are more expensive than adding extra pages, so this works out to be more expensive for travelers who travel frequently.

 Passport Application and Renewals